Originate/guide/go/README.md

 # Originate Guides - Go

-*[Golang](https://golang.org/) is a programming language with focus on pragmatism, wisdom instead of cleverness, and engineering in the large.*
+*[Golang](https://golang.org/) is a programming language with focus on pragmatism, keeping things [simple](https://youtu.be/k9Zbuuo51go), wisdom instead of cleverness, and engineering in the large.*

 Go is great choice for CLI tools, API servers, code that is getting deployed into external environments (e.g. agents),